glenpiper/glenwrites/2018_APA_Vazquez_DRAFT.rst

     **Comments:**

+    Leadership - work on not being afraid to step up/out with ideas to offer/present them for discussion (disagreement, debate, and consensus are good)
-    Leadership - develop skill set to move beyond just offering/making suggestions for improvements, to offering a plan for developing, implementing, and getting buy-in for the change
+    Change Management (not ITIL) - develop skill set to move beyond just offering/making suggestions for improvements, to offering a plan for developing, implementing, and getting buy-in for the change
+    Communication Style - develop a style that is viewed/received/perceived as less directive and more open/collaborative Knowledge Management - continue development work on current knowledge base, and pursue the larger KCM migration proposal discussion